 All shipping dropped off at the pickup locations should be kept separate from luggage/packages waiting to be picked up to be taken to the airport.
 All packages for shipping must have a shipping label or they will not be picked up.

-Visual Artists: It is important to remember that students taking visual arts classes will be producing works that need to be transported or shipped home.
-In some cases, work can be rolled up or carried flat but in other cases (i.e. ceramics or sculpture) packed work may be bulky and possibly fragile.
+Special note for those students taking visual arts classes: It is important to remember that students taking visual arts classes will be producing works that need to be transported or shipped home.
+In some cases, work can be rolled up or carried flat, but in other cases (i.e. ceramics or sculpture) packed work may be bulky and possibly fragile.
 While faculty will assist students in packing, it is the responsibility of the student to take their work with them or make arrangements for shipping.
 Interlochen Center for the Arts, including the Scholarshop, will not be responsible for shipping or transportation of student work and cannot be responsible for work left behind.

-There are a limited number of phones available within each division to place a calling card, third-party or collect call.
-Students have limited time to place calls.
+There are a limited number of phones available within each division to place calls but time is often limited.
 Students and families are asked to adhere to the guidelines and hours of phone operations listed below: